gitpod-io/gitpod-eks-guide/README.md

 ## Verify the installation

-First, check that gitpod components are running.
+First, check that Gitpod components are running.

 ```shell
 kubectl get pods